 - Your short-acting inhaler does not seem to work as well as it used to and you need it more often than normal.

 - You have a big decrease in your peak flow when measured as directed by your doctor.

-tiotropium and olodaterol may cause allergic reactions, including anaphylaxis and angioedema.
-Check with your doctor right away if you develop a skin rash, itching, shortness of breath, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after using tiotropium and olodaterol.
+Tiotropium and olodaterol may cause allergic reactions, including anaphylaxis and angioedema.
+Check with your doctor right away if you develop a skin rash, itching, trouble breathing, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals after using tiotropium and olodaterol.

-tiotropium and olodaterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
+Tiotropium and olodaterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 Paradoxical bronchospasm may be life-threatening.
-Check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using tiotropium and olodaterol.
+Check with your doctor right away if you have coughing or difficulty breathing after using tiotropium and olodaterol.

 Check with your doctor right away if you have any changes to your eyes, such as eye pain, eye discomfort, blurred vision, visual halos, or colored images with red eyes while you are using tiotropium and olodaterol.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).